shivathapaa/Nepali-Date-Picker/README.md

 ## Migrating from 2.6.x to 3.0.x

 **3.0.0 splits the single `nepali-date-picker` artifact into two modules and is a breaking release.** All consumer code stays in the same package (`dev.shivathapaa.nepalidatepickerkmp.*`), so most projects only need to update the dependency coordinate plus a handful of qualified references.
-See [`CHANGELOG.md`](./CHANGELOG.md) for the full diff.
+See the [3.0.0 release notes](https://github.com/shivathapaa/Nepali-Date-Picker/releases/tag/3.0.0) for the full diff.

 ### 1. Replace the dependency coordinate